eradszewski/exam-cloud-minon/Readme.md

 For Windows 7 install the offical [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/).
 <br />
 **Node:**
 For optimal operation, the VM in the docker needs to be provided with slightly more resources.
-Depending on how strong your machine is I would recommend 2GB - 4GB RAM, 1 - 4 CPUs.
+Depending on how strong your machine is I would recommend **2GB - 4GB RAM, 1 - 4 CPUs**.

 <p align="center">
   <img src="/virtualbox_change.jpg">